Areas of Study

 The Percussion program at the University of Arkansas provides a full range of solo, chamber music, and large ensemble experiences.
 Students enjoy individual attention while working collaboratively in performance.

 The String Area offers training in violin, viola, cello, and string bass.
 Through private practice, solo, chamber music, and ensemble performance, the Strings Area offers an individualized training for performers and educators in strings.

-Students in the Voice Area work with world-class faculty to develop their artistry and hone their craft as young performers and educators.
+Students in the Voice Area work with faculty to develop their artistry and hone their craft as young performers and educators.
 The Voice Area is comprised of four studios providing private lessons and studio classes for students.

 The Woodwind faculty offer private study in flute, oboe, clarinet, saxophone, and bassoon.
-With a faculty of six astounding musicians, students learn solo, chamber music, and collaborative performance practice in woodwind reperatory.
+With a faculty of six musicians, students learn solo, chamber music, and collaborative performance practice in woodwind reperatory.